malligesh309/BASIC-ANDROID-_EX_01/README.md

 Thus a program to implement the various life cycles of an activity is written and successfully executed using Android Studio.

-## RESULT:
-Thus a program to implement the various life cycles of an activity is written and successfully executed using Android Studio.